hapax/hapax.github.io/assets/reality.md

 "there must be a drawing power in matter, and the sum of the drawing power in the matter of the earth must be in the earth's center."

-This little observation carried the seed for the most productive year any person, at any time, in any walk of life, has ever experienced.
-In 1666, the lazy student invented Newtonian mechanics to explain how the apple started and stopped moving, the law of gravitation to explain why it was drawn towards the centre of the earth, and then an entirely new branch of mathematics called calculus, to help solve some of the math problems that cropped up.
+This little observation planted the seed for the most productive year any human being has ever had.
+In
+1666, the lazy student invented Newtonian mechanics to explain how the apple started and stopped moving, the law of gravitation to explain why it was drawn towards the centre of the earth in the first place, and then an entirely new branch of mathematics called calculus, to help solve some of the math problems that cropped up.
 Now, Newton was smarter than the average bear, but that's not the point.
 The point is that, in order to do any of that, he first needed to ask the simple question: why does the apple fall?
-And then he needed to admit that he didn't understand the answer Aristotle gave.
-And in trying to satisfy his own curiosity, he created physics and math as we know them.
+And he needed to admit that he didn't understand Aristotle's answer.
+And in trying to satisfy his own curiosity, he created physics and math as we know them know.

 The courage to admit you don't know, and the curiosity to ask; these are the true prerequisites for being a scientist, not a labcoat or a giant brain.
-Certainly, Newton had a giant brain; not all of us are going to invent new branches of mathematics to solve problems in the new branch of physics we just created!
+Certainly, Newton had a giant brain; not all of us are going to invent a new branch of mathematics to solve problems in the new branch of physics we just created!
 But Newton's achievements are the achievements of an ordinary scientist writ large.
 He asked questions, and with great tenacity, careful observation, and generous hints from his predececssors, he answered them.
-And that's what science is, whether you're studying physics or oceanography or the social hierarchy of lemurs, whether you approach questions big or small or in between.
+And that's what science is, whether you're studying physics or oceanography or the social hierarchy of lemurs, whether you approach questions big or small or somewhere in between.
+It's the same thing.

 Newton would later write.
 "I do not know what I may appear to the world, but to myself I seem to have been only like a boy playing on